felipefujioka/bankrupt/README.md

 ./bin/run.sh
 ```

-The output will be in CSV (Comma separated values), featuring the following columns: max_rounds, player_style and rounds

-That represent if a game has ended by timeout, the player style that won the match and the number of rounds that took to end the game, respectively.
+The output will tell the number of games that ends in a timeout, the mean duration of a game, the number of times each player style has won, the player style that more frequently wins.

 ## Browsing results